Multiple new onshore wind power developments are set to destroy Scotland’s wild places and fragile habitats.

 response to threats to wild land in Knoydart.
 Over 40 years later, that threat to wild places and the communities that support them is greater than ever.
 We need your help to continue the fight today.”

-Your donations will help build our capacity to do the following:
+Your donations will help build our capacity to:

 To help us raise awareness of the threat to wild places across the UK from inappropriately sited onshore wind farms.